Skip to content

 Danny Brière tried to change the mojo.

-Normally, standing in the Flyers’ suite in the press box when Lauren Hart sings “God Bless America,” on Saturday, the general manager was instead standing outside the suite in the press box.
+Normally, standing inside the Flyers’ suite in the press box when Lauren Hart sings “God Bless America,” on Saturday, the general manager was instead standing outside it.
 Superstitious?
-Well, he’s not the only one who wanted to change things up.
-President Keith Jones swapped his usual seat to Brière‘s right for the one on his left, tucked against the wall.
+Well, he may not be the only one, as president Keith Jones swapped his usual seat to Brière‘s right for the one on his left, tucked against the wall.

-Although their playing days are done, they wanted to do their part, while coach Rick Tocchet was also changing things on the ice.
-In were rookies, forward Jett Luchanko and defenseman Oliver Bonk, making their playoff debuts, and out were Matvei Michkov and Emil Andrae.
+Although their playing days are over, they wanted to do their part while coach Rick Tocchet was making changes on the ice.
+In were rookies, forward Jett Luchanko and defenseman Oliver Bonk, making their playoff debuts with the objective to bring more speed to the lineup, and out were Matvei Michkov and Emil Andrae.

 » READ MORE: Philly is in peril of an unprecedented double sweep after the Flyers fall to the Hurricanes

-Just over five minutes into an overtime that was dominated by the visitors, Jamie Drysdale’s stretch pass up the boards was picked off by Taylor Hall.
-He fed the trailer, Jackson Blake, and his wrister popped off the glove of Dan Vladař and over the goal line.
+Just over five minutes into overtime, Taylor Hall scooped up the puck in the neutral zone and carried it into the Flyers’ end.
+Skating in two-on-two, he fed the trailer, Jackson Blake, who sent his wrister off the glove of Dan Vladař and over the goal line.

-Things started well for the Flyers, however.
+Things started well for the Flyers.
 As Travis Konecny said on Saturday morning, “If we can replicate that start, I think we’ll be in a good spot.”
-Well, like Game 3, the Flyers came out like gangbusters in the opening frame.
-And this time, when 20 minutes had elapsed, they led 1-0.
+That start was in reference to Game 3, and like Thursday, the Flyers came out like gangbusters in the opening frame.
+This time, when 20 minutes had elapsed, they led 1-0.

 The play started with Carl Grundström laying a hit on Blake in the neutral zone, causing him to cough up the puck to Travis Sanheim.
 The defenseman rotated the puck across to Cam York, who banked it off the boards to Porter Martone.
 The 19-year-old caught it, smartly gained the blue line, and fed Trevor Zegras, who was flying past him and Carolina defenseman Jalen Chatfield.